UNIT - 1

 11 | P a g e

-The sense of discipline and cordial relation between teacher and pupil of Vedic age is
+sense of discipline and cordial relation between teacher and pupil of Vedic age

 well known to the world.
 Today‘s scenario can be revived back by taking efforts to adopt the